-There are a few apps that you can download for your phone such as Duolingo, Rossetta Stone and even an app based around pictures of cats if this is more your thing!
+There are a few apps that you can download for your phones such as Duolingo, Rosetta Stone and even an app based around pictures of cats if this is more your thing!
 So if you have a few minutes to spare each day it can be a useful way to practice and learn new vocabulary.

 Listening to Spanish songs is one way to practice without doing anything too strenuous.
 You can listen to music any time whilst you are doing something else, traveling in the train or bus, cleaning the house, or relaxing in the park for the afternoon with a book (in Spanish of course!).